 In nanotubes, water flows 900 times faster than in the laws of physics that govern the sinks of our houses.
 Water loves to be in the nanotubes.
 Thus, it enters and just ballistically flows.

 In spite of this, salt hates nanotubes as to get inside the tubes, it has to undress the hydration shell of water.
 Now if you combine the love of water and the hate of salt with nanotubes, you have to put thousands of nanotubes together as a perfect filter for desalinating water (saltwater in abundance on our planet).
 This is a clear possibility for the future when nanotubes become an industrial commodity.

 There is a beetle in the desert of Africa.
-This animal is capable of capturing the vapour air, transform it into the water and drink it.
+This animal is capable of capturing the vapor air, transforming it into the water, and drinking it.

 How does this beetle perform this action?

 On the back of a beetle, there is an upper surface, in which they have molecules that love water.
 They love water so badly that they actually transform vapors into a liquid that requires a lot of energy.
 Conversely, there is a second layer that hates water.
 So when water particles come to the second layer they just slide which avoids them to get wet.
 Whereas the smart beetle just leans to the front and the water comes directly to its mouth!

 Nature is perfect!

 Nowadays, industries are developing a combination of these two mechanisms.
 They have water in nanotubes flowing faster.
 The top of the nanotube loves water and the bottom of it hates water and that will be used to transform water into liquid and then into storage.

 So, stay tuned, because, in the future, the water in the nanotubes will solve the problem of the lack of fresh water on the planet!

 Amazing!
 This blog looks exactly like my old one!
 It’s on a different topic, but it has pretty much the same page layout and design.